How to start investing in stocks with little money

 People often think that stock investing is available only to those having a substantial amount of money.
 While a couple of years back, this might have been true, today the investing environment is drastically changed.
-You are not required anymore to have tens of thousands of pounds to start investing in stocks and the minimum amount to invest in the share market can be as low as a couple of pounds or euros.
+You are not required anymore to have tens of thousands of pounds, euros or dollars to start investing in stocks, and the minimum amount to invest in the share market can be as low as a couple of pounds, euros or dollars.

-Most probably as a newbie investor, you would want to know exactly how much money you need to invest in shares.
-Well, the truth is that you can investing even if you have less than £50 available.
+As a newbie investor, you would probably want to know exactly how much money you need to invest in shares.
+Well, the truth is that you can invest even if you have less than £50 or $50 available.
 So, it can be said with certainty that nowadays everyone, even individuals with little money, has the opportunity to start investing in stocks as long as they are willing to educate themselves about the investment process.

 How do I get into investing in stocks?

 Although some find it hard to believe, there are multiple ways you can start investing in stocks with little money.
 What’s more, there is an option through which you are also able to benefit from investing in a diversified portfolio.
 Accordingly, with little money available for investing, you can start by investing in a fraction of stocks, mirror or social trading, invest in CFD, ETF or mutual funds (see below for explanations).
 Let’s see the answer to the question about how to start investing in stocks with little money.

 Maybe you are familiar with the term ‘penny stocks’, which are stocks that have a low price, but for the reason that they are high risk.
 In the past, this type of stock may have been the only option for investing in stocks if you had little money.
 However, the development of the financial markets and the development of new services offered by brokers give an opportunity for small investors to purchase a fraction of shares.
 Accordingly, you don’t need to have £1,000 to buy one stock priced at £1,000 because brokers offer the possibility for you to buy a fraction of the one-thousand-pound share.